Dissecting the explanatory power of ESG features on equity returns by sector, capitalization, and year with interpretable machine learning: Results

-We compute the Pearson correlation, the $R^2$ of the linear fit, Kendall tau and its p-value for the standard temporal split and the $5$-fold company-wise split, which are reported in Tab. \ref{tab:validation_test_corr_table}.
+We compute the Pearson correlation, the $R^2$ of the linear fit, Kendall tau and its p-value for the standard temporal split and the $5$-fold company-wise split, which are reported in Table \ref{tab:validation_test_corr_table}.
 This latter allows us to compare the respective advantages and disadvantages of each validation strategy.
-All the dependence measures increase much from $2017$ to $2019$ for company-wise splits.
+All the dependence measures increase significantly from $2017$ to $2019$ for company-wise splits.
 The case of temporal split shows the limitations of this approach: the performance measures are roughly constant, which is consistent with the fact that adding one year of data to the train+validation dataset does not lead to much change.
-Display of the relationship $\mathcal{L}_m^\textrm{test}$ versus $\mathcal{L}_m^\textrm{validation}$ for the standard temporal model can be found in Appendix \ref{app:graphs_val_test}, in Fig. \ref{fig:refinitivresultsgraph_TEMP}.
+A display of the relationship $\mathcal{L}_m^\textrm{test}$ versus $\mathcal{L}_m^\textrm{validation}$ for the standard temporal model can be found in Appendix \ref{app:graphs_val_test}, in Figure \ref{fig:refinitivresultsgraph_TEMP}.

-Our second and most important aim is to establish that ESG data contains additional useful and exploitable information.
-To this end, for each train period defined above, we train a model with both ESG and benchmark features and another one with the benchmark features only.
-We assess both the absolute performance measures of the models and the amount of additional information brought by ESG features by computing the difference of performance measures in the test sets.
+Our second and most important aim is to establish that ESG data contain additional valuable and exploitable information on price returns in comparison to a set of benchmark features.
+To this end, for each training period defined above, we train a model with both ESG and benchmark features and another model with benchmark features alone.
+We assess both the absolute performance metrics of the models and the extent of additional information provided by ESG features by calculating the difference in performance metrics in the test sets.